 - Taking photos of over 500 varieties of irises and various other blooming flowers

 - Seeing brides ride down the canals in the tradition called yomeiri-bune

 Itako is easily accessible by train from nearby towns and cities, with Itako Park just a short distance from the station.

 Itako Station is located on the JR Kashima Line, which runs between Kashima-Jingu Station and Sawara Station in neighboring Chiba Prefecture .
 It's about 40 minutes from Narita.

 A colorful sea of irises

 The Suigo Itako Iris Festival is held each year from the end of May to the end of June at Suigo Itako Iris Park.
 The park has one million iris plants that represent around 500 varieties.
 The different irises present a rainbow of colors, and the best time to see them is around the second week of June.
-Other trees and flowers are blooming at this time, as well.

 Fun events to enjoy

 During the Suigo Itako Iris Festival, you can enjoy many different events and sights.
 Musicians take the stage with traditional Japanese instruments, while dancers perform the Ayame Dance to celebrate the coming of summer.

 The main event of the festival is the yomeiri-bune.
 This tradition began long ago here in Itako when boats were the primary mode of transportation.
 New brides would board boats with their in-laws and be rowed down the canal to symbolize them joining the groom's family.